exakat/php-dictionary/dictionary/control-flow-graph.ini.rst

 The Control Flow Graph is a logical representation of the execution of a source code.
 It takes into account the path that follow the execution in the source, including:

-+ sequential execution: one command at a time
++ Sequential execution: one command at a time
-+ goto jumps: from one part of the code to another one
++ Goto jumps: from one part of the code to another one
-+ branching: where one of two or more sequence of actions are exclusively executed, depending on conditions
++ Branching: where one of two or more sequence of actions are exclusively executed, depending on conditions
-+ looping: where the same piece of code is executed recurringly.
++ Looping: where the same piece of code is executed recuringly.

 Control Flow Graph is used in code analysis, to audit the modifications of data.